Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 {kotlin-runnable="true" id="cancellation-propagation-example"}

 In this example, each child coroutine uses a [`finally` block](exceptions.md#the-finally-block), so the code inside it runs when the coroutine is canceled.
-Here, `CompletableDeferred` signals that the child coroutines are launched before they are canceled, but it doesn't guarantee that they start running.
-If they are canceled first, nothing is printed.
+Here, `CompletableDeferred` signals that the child coroutines are launched before they're canceled, but it doesn't guarantee that they start running.
+If they're canceled first, nothing is printed.

 ## Make coroutines react to cancellation {id="cancellation-is-cooperative"}

 In Kotlin, coroutine cancellation is _cooperative_.
 Coroutines react to cancellation only when they cooperate by [suspending](#suspension-points-and-cancellation) or [checking for cancellation explicitly](#check-for-cancellation-explicitly).
-There are standard approaches for making coroutines cancelable, such as periodically calling the [`yield()`](#yield-often-in-non-suspending-code) suspending function in CPU-intensive code.
-On the JVM, you can use [`runInterruptible()`](#interrupt-blocking-code-when-coroutines-are-canceled) with some blocking calls that support thread interruption.

-Coroutines that react to cancellation are sometimes referred to as **cancelable coroutines**.
-In this section, you will learn how to create cancelable coroutines.
+In this section, you can learn how to make coroutines react to cancellation using [suspension points](#suspension-points-and-cancellation), the [`yield()` function](#the-yield-suspending-function), and the [`runInterruptible()` function](#run-non-cancelable-blocks) on the JVM.

 ### Suspension points and cancellation